Dr Stewart McCain

-Before moving to St Mary's in January 2016, Dr McCain taught History at the Universities of Winchester, Aston and Oxford.
-He completed his DPhil at Oxford, and was the RHS PJ Marshall fellow at the Institute of Historical Research in 2013/14.
-At the 2014 annual conference of the Society for French Historical Studies he organised a research panel on Modernity and its Discontents alongside two other doctoral researchers from the UK, supported by a grant from the Society for the Study of French History.
+Before moving to St Mary's in January 2016, Stewart taught History at the Universities of Winchester, Aston and Oxford.
+He completed his doctoral studies with funding from the Arts and Humanities Research Council at Oxford, and was the RHS PJ Marshall fellow at the Institute of Historical Research in 2013/14.
+At the 2014 annual conference of the Society for French Historical Studies in Montreal he organised a research panel on Modernity and its Discontents alongside two other doctoral researchers from the UK, supported by a grant from the Society for the Study of French History.

-Dr McCain's teaching interests reflect his research, focusing on the Revolutionary and Napoleonic period in France as well as the changing relationship between the state and society in nineteenth century Europe.
+Stewart’s teaching reflects his research interests, focusing on the Revolutionary and Napoleonic period in France as well as the history of nationalism, and the changing nature of war and conflict.
 He also supervises third year dissertations and independent study projects.

 - War and Society

-- The Language Question under Napoleon (under contract with Palgrave Macmillan)
+- The Language Question under Napoleon Palgrave, 2018

 - 'Speaking like a State?
 Cultural Imperialism, Local Officials and Linguistic Particularism in the Napoleonic Enquiry into the Patois, 1806-12', French History vol.29, no.4 (2015)

 - 'Justifying Conspiracy and Legitimizing Political Violence in Restoration France', Retrospectives vol.2 (2013)

 - ‘Unequal Tongues: Linguistic Diversity and Popular Culture in Nineteenth Century France’, Society for the Study of French History annual conference, University of Warwick, July 2018.

 - ‘Cultural Imperialists and Culture Brokers: Negotiating the Language Question under Napoleon’, Society for the Study of French History annual conference, University of Strathclyde, Glasgow, July 2017